-How Cuphead came to be, and what it means for games
+How Cuphead came to be and what it means for games

 GamesBeat: What are some of the other hindsights you have?

-Moldenhauer: When we were in the thick of it, it never felt like—in hindsight I look back and think, “How did we pull that off?”
+Moldenhauer: When we were in the thick of it, it never felt like — in hindsight I look back and think, “How did we pull that off?”
 I look at the bank boxes of paper all around our basement and I wonder if I’d have been as eager about doing it if you told me I would have to ink 60,000 frames of animation.
 I don’t know.
 Maybe I would always be thinking, “I only got 100 done today, 60,000 to go.”
 But in the thick of it you’re just focusing on that 100.
 You don’t know how many more there are to come.
 That’s a big one.

 GamesBeat: All hand-drawn?